 Rats lick their young, which helps them to urinate in the first few weeks.
 This also has the added side effect of making the young less anxious.
 Studies show that adolescent rats who were not licked when young are more prone to stress later in life.

 Knowing which parts of the body to stroke or touch while petting an animal is essential.
 Different animals have different places for petting.
-You can tell where they like to be touched by their reaction, either negatively or positively.
+You can tell where they like to be handled by their negative or positive reaction.

 Why Do Humans Like Petting Animals?

 This interaction enhances a good relationship with the animal.
-This is contrary to when you pinch or hit an animal as they will turn against you, never wanting to be close to you.
+This is contrary to when you pinch or hit an animal, as it will turn against you, never wanting to be close to you.

 Being touched positively impacts a human being’s brain.
 Human beings are very tactile creatures.
 They look for animals with soft fur that allow themselves to be handled and played with.

 This makes that animal a popular domestic pet, whether a hamster or a dog.
 Petting these kinds of animals brings about an experience of calmness.

 Through human-animal interactions, the human nervous system goes through changes.
 Our brains divide our feeling of touch onto our skin as pleasant, neutral, or unpleasant.

 When encountering a pleasant sensation during petting, our skin is tied to a part of the brain called the anterior cingulate cortex.
 This is the area responsible for our emotional processing.

 When we feel something pleasant on our skin, we respond with positive emotional feelings.
 The anterior cingulate cortex reacts to enjoyable sensations, including playing with animals.
 Patting and stroking animals involves responses that make them particularly positive for humans.

 Playing with a pet has positive psychological effects.
 Having a pet in our life has positive results because of our closeness to them, and this emotional connection helps our mental health.

 According to numerous studies, petting animals can lower our stress levels and heart rate and release positive hormones.